c-razo/c-razo1.github.io/README.md

 **Dedicated and Passionate IT & Cybersecurity Professional**

 ## About Me:
-I wake up and work on these projects/develop my skills.
+I wake up, work on projects and develop my skills.
 More skill each day.
 Self-studied.
-Shown here.
+Displayed here.

 ## Summary